ViieeS/ts-coverage/README.md

 # ts-coverage

-When you migrate your project to TypeScript it's useful to track the progress. ts-coverage print simple histogram so you can always know how close to the goal you are.
+When you migrate your project to TypeScript it's useful to track the progress.
+Ts-coverage print a simple histogram so you can always know how close to the goal you are.

 ## Example